Flux159/cassie-odm/README.md

 In addition, for information on developer and minimal production setups (including EC2 setups), see this [wiki link](http://wiki2).

-For information on adding nodes, migrating data
+For information on adding nodes, migrating data, and creating snapshots and backups, see this [wiki link](http://wiki3).

 For information on Cassandra, including why to choose Cassandra as your database, go to the [Apache Cassandra homepage](http://cassandra.apache.org/).